Civil War on the Don: Beginning of the actions of Soviet troops against Kaledin

-The immediate task of the Soviet forces was to cut off Ukraine from the Don and encircle the Don region from multiple directions.
-Initially, the total strength of the forces sent to Ukraine and the Don was no more than 6–7 thousand infantry and cavalry, with 30–40 guns and several dozen machine guns—mostly combat-ready remnants of the old army, drawn from the front and rear reserve regiments.
-As they advanced, their numbers grew due to local Red Guard detachments from the Donbas and the incorporation of Bolshevik-leaning garrisons.
+The immediate task of the Soviet troops was to cut off Ukraina from the Don and encircle the Don Oblast from several sides.
+Initially, the total number of forces sent to Ukraina and the Don amounted to no more than 6–7 thousand bayonets and sabres with 30–40 guns and several dozen machine guns – these were mainly units of the old army that had retained their combat capability, allocated from the front and from rear reserve regiments.
+As they advanced, they were reinforced by local units of the Red Guard of the Donets Basin and the addition of Bolshevik–minded local garrisons.

-On December 21, 1917, trains carrying Red detachments under the command of R. F. Sivers and sailor N. A. Khovrin arrived in Kharkov—1,600 men with 6 guns and 3 armored cars.
-This was the same detachment that had fought near Belgorod against the shock battalions breaking through from Stavka to the Don.
-Between December 24 and 29, 1917, an additional 5,000 soldiers from Petrograd, Moscow, and Tver arrived under the command of Antonov-Ovseyenko and his deputy, former Imperial Russian Army Lieutenant Colonel M. A. Muravyov.
-Moreover, Kharkov itself already had 3,000 Red Guards and pro-Bolshevik soldiers from the old army.
+On December 21, trains carrying Red detachments under the command of Rudolf Sivers and the sailor Nikolay Khovrin arrived in Kharkov – 1,600 men with 6 guns and 3 armored cars.
+This was the same detachment that had participated in the battles near Belgorod against the shock battalions breaking through from Headquarters to the Don.
+Between December 24 and 29, up to five thousand more soldiers arrived from Petrograd, Moscow, and Tver, led by Commander Ovseenko and his deputy, Chief of Staff Mikhail Muravyov, a former Lieutenant Colonel of the Russian Army.
+In addition, three thousand Red Guards and pro–Bolshevik soldiers of the old army were already in Kharkov.

-On December 24–25, the First All-Ukrainian Congress of Soviets was held in the city, proclaiming Ukraine a Republic of Soviets.
+On December 24–25, the 1st All–Ukrainian Congress of Soviets took place in the city, which proclaimed Ukraina a Republic of Soviets.

-After the congress, Antonov-Ovseyenko handed over command of the front's forces in Ukraine to Chief of Staff Muravyov and personally led the campaign against Kaledin's forces.
+After the congress, Ovseenko handed over command of the front troops in Ukraina to the Front Chief of Staff, Muravyov, and he himself led the fight against the Kaledinites.

-Kaledin's main forces (though most Cossacks had dispersed to their homes) were concentrated on the Voronezh axis, in the area of Kamenskaya–Glubokaya–Millerovo–Likhaya.
-On the Taganrog axis, defense was held by Kutepov's detachment from the Volunteer Army, which was being formed in Novocherkassk and Rostov and numbered up to 2,000 fighters by then.
-Small partisan detachments of Don volunteers (e.g., the detachment of Chernetsov, commandant of the Makeevka mines) and several regular Cossack units occupied the Gorlovka–Makeevka district of the Donbas, from which they had earlier driven out Red Guard detachments.
-However, the internal state of Kaledin's forces precluded the possibility of large-scale offensive actions.
+Kaledin's main forces (although most of the Kazaks had gone home) were grouped in the Voronezh Direction, in the Kamenskaya–Glubokaya–Millerovo–Likhaya Area.
+In the Taganrog Direction, Kutepov's Detachment from the Volunteer Armiya, which was being formed in Novocherkassk and Rostov–on–Don and by that time numbered up to 2 thousand fighters, held the defense.
+Small partisan detachments of Don Volunteers (for example, the Detachment of Chernetsov, the Commandant of the Makeevka Mines) and several regular Cossack units occupied the Gorlovka–Makeevka Region of the Donets Basin, from where they had previously driven out Red Guard detachments.
+The internal state of Kaledin's units, however, excluded the possibility of wide–scale active operations.

 By January 7, 1918, Antonov-Ovseyenko had occupied the western part of the Donets Basin almost without resistance.
 From there, he intended to destroy Kaledin's main forces on the Voronezh axis using columns under Sivers and Sablin.
 Simultaneously, a column formed in Voronezh under Petrov was to advance on Millerovo from the direction of Voronezh; its forward units had already reached Chertkovo station by this time.